expo/expo/docs/pages/accounts/account-types.md

 When you [sign up for an account](https://expo.dev/signup) with Expo, a Personal Account is automatically created for you.
 This account is a good place to work on your personal projects.

 > **Note**: You must not share authentication credentials for your Personal Account with anyone for any reason.
-Members can log in to their Personal Accounts to access any Team or Organization they are part of.
-Access to these accounts is available from the dropdown in the top left corner of the dashboard on [expo.dev](https://expo.dev).

 ## Organizations